-Family, domestic and sexual violence is a major national health and welfare issue that can have lifelong impacts for victims and perpetrators.
-According to the Australian Bureau of Statistics 2016 Personal Safety Survey, 2.2 million Australians have experienced physical and/or sexual violence from a partner and 3.6 million Australians have experience emotional abuse from a partner.
-About 2.2 million Australians have experience sexual violence since the age of 15.
+Family, domestic and sexual violence is a major health, welfare and social issue that can have lifelong impacts for victims and people who use violence (perpetrators).
+According to the Australian Bureau of Statistics 2016 Personal Safety Survey, 2.2 million Australians have experienced physical and/or sexual violence from a partner and 3.6 million Australians have experienced emotional abuse from a partner.
+About 2.2 million Australians have experienced sexual violence since the age of 15.

 2.2 million Australians have experienced physical or sexual violence from a current or previous partner

 Over 2 million Australian adults have experienced sexual violence at least once since the age of 15